BM7100 - Introduction to Haematology (2022/23)

 On successful completion of this module students will be able to:

-1. Describe the nature, functions, turnover and diagnostic value of blood cells and associated indices, relate haematology theory to laboratory and clinical practice, including awareness of factors affecting sample integrity, risks associated with the sample reagents, or method and other tests indicated by the outcome of the analysis and demonstrate understanding of haemostasis and thrombosis.
+1. Have knowledge of the nature, functions, turnover and diagnostic value of blood cells and associated indices, relate haematology theory to laboratory and clinical practice, including awareness of factors affecting sample integrity, risks associated with the sample reagents, or method and other tests indicated by the outcome of the analysis and demonstrate understanding of haemostasis and thrombosis.

-2. Understand principles of quality control and quality assurance in relation to haematology and critically interpret and evaluate information from a particular case study, showing how ageing and disease are interrelated.
+2. Understand what are the principles of quality control and quality assurance are in haematology and critically interpret and evaluate information from a particular case study

-3. Demonstrate through the reflective learning journal that the student has reflected on their own performance as an independent professional learner.
+3. Demonstrate through the reflective learning journal that you (the student) have reflected on their own performance as an independent professional learner.